Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 <!--- TEST -->

-Notice, how "Begin" line was printed just once, because [produce] _coroutine builder_, when it is executed, launches one coroutine to produce a stream of elements.
+Notice how the "Begin" line was printed just once, because the [produce] _coroutine builder_, when it is executed, launches one coroutine to produce a stream of elements.
 All the produced elements are consumed with [ReceiveChannel.consumeEach][consumeEach] extension function.
 There is no way to receive the elements from this channel again.
-The channel is closed when the producer coroutine is over and the attempt to receive from it again cannot receive anything.
+The channel is closed when the producer coroutine is over and an attempt to receive from it again cannot receive anything.

-Let us rewrite this code using [publish] coroutine builder from `kotlinx-coroutines-reactive` module instead of [produce] from `kotlinx-coroutines-core` module.
-The code stays the same, but where `source` used to have [ReceiveChannel] type, it now has reactive streams [Publisher](https://www.reactive-streams.org/reactive-streams-1.0.0-javadoc/org/reactivestreams/Publisher.html) type, where [consumeEach] was used to _consume_ elements from the channel, now [collect][org.reactivestreams.Publisher.collect] is used to _collect_ elements from the publisher.
+Let us rewrite this code using the [publish] coroutine builder from `kotlinx-coroutines-reactive` module instead of [produce] from `kotlinx-coroutines-core` module.
+The code stays the same, but where `source` used to have the [ReceiveChannel] type, it now has the reactive streams' [Publisher](https://www.reactive-streams.org/reactive-streams-1.0.0-javadoc/org/reactivestreams/Publisher.html) type, and where [consumeEach] was used to _consume_ elements from the channel, now [collect][org.reactivestreams.Publisher.collect] is used to _collect_ elements from the publisher.

 <!--- INCLUDE